isomorphisms/learn-you-a-haskell/en/04-syntax-in-functions.md

 [4,7,6,8,11,4]
 ~~~~

+Remember that's `xs` as in "plural of x".
+"Let the x's be a list
+of the following pairs."

 Should a pattern match fail, it will just move on to the next element.

 Lists themselves can also be used in pattern matching.
 You can match